History of the Library

-The Reading Room was opened to the public in the Opera House.
+The Reading Room was opened to the public in the Opera House and held 486 books.
 The room was rented for $15 a month and was open every week night and on Tuesday and Saturday afternoons.
 The Opera House was located around 309 10th Ave, across the street from where The O Kitchen and Tap is currently located.

 January 1, 1907

 Having outgrown the room in the Opera House, the library moved into two rooms on the second floor of the State Bank of Orion.
 The rooms were rented for $75 a year and half of the electric bill.
 Later this year, the first set of library rules went into effect.

-The library remodeled and moved into a residence which stood on the lot of where the current library stands.
+The library remodeled and moved into a residence which stood on the lot of where the current library sits.

 September 2, 1932